CryptozombiesHQ/cryptozombie-lessons/3/01-externaldependencies.md

 To start with, after you deploy a contract to Ethereum, it’s **_immutable_**, which means that it can never be modified or updated again.

-Whatever code was there when you deployed it, that code is there to stay, permanently, on the blockchain.
+The initial code you deploy to a contract is there to stay, permanently, on the blockchain.
 This is one reason security is such a huge concern in Solidity.
 If there's a flaw in your contract code, there's no way for you to patch it later.
+You would have to tell your users to start using a different smart contract address that has the fix.

 But this is also a feature of smart contracts.
 The code is law.
-If you read the code of a smart contract and verify it, you can be sure that every time you call a function it's going to do exactly what it says it will do.
+If you read the code of a smart contract and verify it, you can be sure that every time you call a function it's going to do exactly what the code says it will do.
 No one can later change that function and give you unexpected results.

 ## External dependencies